Filling cryptography and security gaps in Temple Wallet

 Our approach

-Understanding blockchain security threats
+Understanding blockchain and non-custodial wallet security threats

 Building mobile/web platform-specific security controls